Harassment on the Basis of Protected Characteristic(s) other than Sex/Gender

 Sexual Harassment in the Educational setting is defined as: Unwelcome conduct of a sexual nature.
 Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual harassment of a student denies or limits, on the basis of gender, the student's ability to participate in or to receive benefits, services, or opportunities in the educational institution's program.

 Federal law prohibits adverse actions against any individual who opposes sexual harassment, files a complaint, or assists or participates in any manner in an investigation, proceeding, or hearing.
-Individuals who perceive a situation as sexual harassment should call the Office of Diversity and Inclusion at (315) 464-5234 to arrange an appointment to discuss their concerns.
+Individuals who perceive a situation as sexual harassment should call the Office of Institutional Equity at (315) 464-9590 to arrange an appointment to discuss their concerns.
 In accordance with existing policies and laws, every effort will be made to protect the privacy of all individuals throughout all phases of the complaint process.
 Information about complaints will be maintained in confidence to the fullest extent possible.

 For more detailed information: